-GMC-Fayetteville offers students a large student lounge with contemporary gathering spaces, vending machines, multi-game table, video and board game stations, and an on-site café offering food, beverage, and catering services.
-Adjacent to the student lounge and café is the Student Activities and SVA meeting room as well as the campus bookstore, offering textbooks, supplemental materials, classroom supplies, and a generous selection of GMC spirit gear and apparel.
+GMC-Fayetteville offers students a large student lounge with contemporary gathering spaces, micro-market, multi-game table, and video and board game stations.
+Adjacent to the student lounge and micro-market is the Student Activities and SVA meeting room as well as the campus bookstore, offering textbooks, supplemental materials, classroom supplies, and a generous selection of GMC spirit gear and apparel.